-Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
-However, the preprofessional degree is not, by itself, recognized as an accredited degree.
+Doctor of Architecture and Master of Architecture degree programs may require a non-accredited undergraduate degree in architecture for admission.
+However, the non-accredited degree is not, by itself, recognized as an accredited degree.

-The American University in Dubai, School of Architecture Art and Design offers the following NAAB-accredited degree programs: Bachelor of Architecture (B.Arch.)
-(166 undergraduate credits) Next accreditation visit: 2021
+The American University in Dubai in the School of Architecture Art, and Design, offers the following NAAB-accredited degree program:

+B.Arch.
+(166 undergraduate credits) Next accreditation visit: 2029